 A Maltese can melt the heart of any animal lover.
-With its small body and cute face, what’s not to love about them?
+With their small body and cute face, what’s not to love about them?
 In any case, much-loved Maltese dogs are definitely no farm dogs.
-Most dog lovers may wonder if this compact size dog breed will suffer health problems.
+Most dog lovers may wonder if this compact-size dog breed will suffer health problems.
 Or if you need to be a Maltese person to get along.
 Are Maltese dogs good for first-time owners?

 Yes, Maltese are great dogs for first-time owners.
 This fearless dog breed is very suitable for first-time owners.
 But the owner still needs to watch out for the dog’s behavior.
 Mainly because if a Maltese gets too fat, the chances of triggering genetic disorders will increase.
 On top of that, Maltese dogs have a fairly good life expectancy.
 So, they are best suitable for organized and patient people.